-According to the National Kidney and Urologic Diseases Information Clearinghouse, three types of urinary incontinence exist: stress, urge and overflow incontinence.
+According to the National Kidney and Urologic Diseases Information Clearinghouse, three types of urinary incontinence exist: stress, urge and overflow incontinence 12.
 Stress incontinence is involuntary urine output when pressure is placed on the abdomen, such as when a person coughs.
 Urge incontinence is experienced when the urge to urinate cannot be voluntarily controlled, and overflow incontinence is the constant dribbling of small amounts of urine.
 According to Mayo Clinic urologist Erik Castle, M.D., some reasons for these conditions include:

 Toilet training for adults experiencing fecal incontinence is a somewhat more daunting task, as this is normally the result of damage to various rectal muscles.
 The National Institutes of Health state that kegal exercises can be very helpful to promote bowel training.
 Setting a specific time for visiting the toilet can be helpful for those suffering from fecal incontinence, and according to Healthcentral.com, the best time for this is 20 to 40 minutes after a meal.
 Biofeedback has also been shown to be helpful for this disorder.
 For fecal incontinence caused by severe muscle damage, toilet training is not helpful and surgery may be required.

 - Can I Ride a Bike With a Sprained Ankle & Torn Ligaments?

 - The Importance of Hand-Eye Coordination

 - What Are the Signs & Symptoms of Bursting Ovarian Cysts?